-The flight is considered ended when the model touches the surface of the earth, encounters an obstacle which definitely terminates its flight or when it definitely disappears from the timekeeper's sight.
+The flight is considered ended when

+- a) the maximum duration for the flight is reached. - b) the flight is definitely terminated by the model landing on the surface of the earth or encountering an obstacle. - c) the model definitely disappears from the timekeeper's sight.
 If the model disappears behind some obstacles or in clouds, the timekeepers are to wait for ten seconds; should the model not reappear, timing will cease and the ten seconds will be subtracted from the flight time.